UWSEDS/uwseds.github.io/projects.md

 * examples folder that contains examples of using the packages

 ## Presentations
-Projec teams
+Teams
-will present their projects, either as a poster or a 25 presentation.
+will present their projects, either as a poster or a 25 minute oral presentation.
 The presentation should include: problem description and motivation, data used,